4paradigm/OpenMLDB/README.md

 3. **Is OpenMLDB a feature store?**

-   OpenMLDB covers all the functions of a feature store, but provides a more complete full-stack FeatureOps solution, which includes feature store, development using SQL, [a tailored Spark distribution](https://github.com/4paradigm/spark) for offline feature extraction, highly optimized indexing for real-time online feature extraction, feature serving, and other production features for enterprises (such as monitoring, high-availability, fault recovery and so on).
+   OpenMLDB covers all the functions of a feature store, but provides a more complete full-stack FeatureOps solution, which includes feature store, development using SQL, [a tailored Spark distribution](https://github.com/4paradigm/spark) for offline feature extraction, highly optimized indexing for real-time online feature extraction, feature serving, and other production features (such as monitoring, high-availability, fault recovery and so on).
 Furthermore, OpenMLDB is also used as a high performance time-series database besides FeatureOps.

 4. **Why does OpenMLDB choose SQL as the programming language for users?**